sporto/elm-tutorial/elm_arch/actions.md

 <https://github.com/sporto/elm-tutorial-assets/blob/master/elm_arch/ActionsMultiple.elm>

 Every mouse click increases the count, every key press decreases the count.
-Note how we __merge__ the signals (mouseClickSignal and keyPressSignal) into one, as they both are `Signal.Signal Action` can handle them.
+Note how we __merge__ the signals (mouseClickSignal and keyPressSignal) into one, as they both are of type `Signal.Signal Action` our folp can handle them.

 ## Sending values